Learn about this tasty middle eastern bread salad known as Fattoush. Using a few unique ingredients for a tangy and tasty dish.

 The other unique ingredient is ground sumac.
 Sumac has a great tart, lemony flavor that, in my opinion, makes this dish.
 I even make this dressing to use on a regular everyday tossed salad.
 It has a pretty dark red color and is often sprinkled it on top of dips like hummus or baba ganoush.

-I haven’t seen ground sumac in the grocery stores around my house, but it is available in many middle eastern groceries or even on Amazon.
+I haven't seen ground sumac in the grocery stores around my house, but it is available in many middle eastern groceries or even online.

 If you enjoy salads and lemony tart flavors, then this recipe is for you.
 Try serving this at your next family get together for something a little different and bursting with flavor.